Here’s how the Taliban takeover of Afghanistan could affect al-Qaeda and the Islamic State

 A recent U.N. report said al-Qaeda maintained a presence in at least 15 Afghan provinces.
 An offshoot, al-Qaeda in the Indian Subcontinent, has operated “under the Taliban umbrella” from Kandahar, Helmand and Nimruz provinces, according to the United Nations.
 In total, al-Qaeda members are estimated to number between several dozen to 500 people.

+Mohammed Naeem, a Taliban spokesperson, denied the presence of al-Qaeda in Afghanistan in an interview with Saudi’s al-Hadath TV that aired Sunday.
+He said the extremist group had no foothold in the country and no relationship with the Taliban, though there may be “family ties” between members of the two organizations.

-Al-Qaeda showed “no indication of breaking ties” with the Taliban, a recent U.N. report said.
+But a recent U.N. report said al-Qaeda showed “no indication of breaking ties” with the Taliban.
 Ideological alignment and personal relationships, including intermarriage, have kept the groups close.

 Though the Taliban has “begun to tighten its control” over al-Qaeda, the U.N. said in the spring, “it is impossible to assess with confidence that the Taliban will live up to its commitment to suppress any future international threat emanating from Al-Qaida in Afghanistan.”